 PEAK Health and Fitness is a partnership between the College of Health and the Office of Wellness and Integrative Health at the University of Utah.
 PEAK offers a variety of workshops and seminars, health assessment and fitness testing, nutrition services, continuing education opportunities, and our popular employee fitness classes!

-Spring 2023 Semester Fitness Classes – *In-person or virtual!
+Summer 2023 Semester Fitness Classes – *In-person or virtual!

 - Single *In-Person Class